UVic-Data-Science-for-SE/course/README.md

 See the [HEAT course syllabus](https://heat.csc.uvic.ca/coview/outline/2020/Fall/SENG/330) for all mark weights and course policies, textbooks, etc. The syllabus also contains the important information on course communication and schedules and COVID information.

-Course content will be lectures and readings.
+Course content will be mostly based on paper discussions with some more technical lecture sessions on specific tools.
 Currently the plan is to mostly convene in person.
 [Email me](mailto:nernst@uvic.ca) if you think you may miss lectures due to travel restrictions or other reasons.

 <!--The first part of the course will be more lecture based, establishing some foundations in the topics taught and explored in this course.-->
 <!--The second part of the course will be workshop based, with guest speakers and ample activities to drill into specific topics more deeply.
 The workshops will be on the following topics: code assessment techniques, knowledge sharing and collaboration, continuous software engineering, diversity and inclusion in software engineering, software engineering productivity, and ethics and reliability of empirical research in software engineering.-->